 The racquet attributes, explained above, should be carefully considered before buying a new racquet.

-Is heavy tennis racquet better?
+Is heavy tennis racquet better for advanced players?

 Heavy racquets are better suitable for advanced players who know how to control the racquet’s movement.
 Playing with a heavy racquet requires you to have years of tennis practice.
 The strong grip of the heavier racquet lets you move it around easily.

-What is the most powerful tennis racquet?
+What is the most powerful tennis racquet for advanced players?

 The Head Graphene 360 Extreme MP is the most powerful tennis racquet out there.
 The graphene technology used in its frame assists in generating power while swinging the racquet.